in-th3-l00p/spring-chat/README.md

-# Simple Java Spring Boot
+# Simple Java Spring Boot Chat Application
 No more than a chat application created using Spring.

 *Created as the Tier 1 project for Generaţia Tech*